 One of the most famous mountain passes on The Great Wall of China is called Juyong pass or “Juyongguan”.
 In Chinese, “guan” translates as pass or gate.
 Juyong Pass was the northern access route into Beijing.
-Therefore, controlling the pass was imperative for keeping the Mongol invaders out of the city.
+Therefore, controlling the pass from Juyongguan Great Wall was imperative for keeping the Mongol invaders out of the city.

 The History of Juyongguan Great Wall